 - If you’re gardening on a windy site and planning to grow a living hedge to protect your crops, why not plant a wildlife friendly one?
 Check the Wildlife Trusts website for detailed information on how to do it.

-- Check the Wild About Gardening website for monthly tips on how to attract beneficial wildlife into your food growing area.
+- Check the Wildlife Trust website for monthly tips on how to attract beneficial wildlife into your food growing area.